Investigators face tough task in Ukraine plane inquiry

 By Victoria Bryan and Tom Miles

-BERLIN/GENEVA As international investigators head to rebel-held eastern Ukraine to piece together what, and who, caused a Malaysian airliner to plunge into the steppe, securing evidence in the middle of a war zone is a major challenge.
+BERLIN/GENEVA, July 18 As international investigators head to rebel-held eastern Ukraine to piece together what - and who - caused a Malaysian airliner to plunge into the steppe, securing evidence in the middle of a war zone is a major challenge.

 In principle, all sides support a call, backed by Russia and other world powers in the U.N.
 Security Council, for an impartial international investigation.
 But even agreeing the Kiev government has jurisdiction in a region where separatists have declared their own republic poses difficulties.